Safeguarding

 The barriers to accessing education are wide-ranging and complex and can often be specific to individual pupils and families.
 Working together to improve school attendance guidance (2024) and Summary table of responsibilities for school attendance (2024) from the DfE provides statutory guidance that schools, trusts, governing bodies, and local authorities must have regard to, as part of their efforts to maintain high levels of school attendance.
 This statutory guidance expects the best placed service to lead a ‘support first’ approach with a multiagency response where required.
 The 2024 training offer has had fantastic engagement.
 350+multagency professionals have completed it so far.
 The course is available to book through POD.
 Contact Kirsti Booth, kirstibooth@barnsley.gov.uk

-Chillypep's open up directory
+Chilypep's open up directory

 The open up directory, developed by Chilypep in 2018 alongside young people, is a vital resource listing mental health services available to those aged 11 to 25 across Barnsley and South Yorkshire.
 The directory addresses key areas of mental health support, such as crisis support, LGBTQ+ support, and support for bullying and abuse.
 The directory has been expanded into the open up interactive map, which allows young people to easily access and connect with tailored support from pinpointed locations.
 This centralised resource is essential in supporting the emotional health and wellbeing of young people by providing a clear pathway to access the support they need, all in one place.
-You can get access to download a copy of the open up directory or the interactive map at www.chilypep.org.uk
+You can get access to download a copy of the open up directory or the interactive map at www.chilypep.org.uk.

 Domestic abuse training through IDAS

-IDAS are the commissioned domestic abuse service in Barnsley, delivering free training courses to professionals who work with adults, children and young people who experience abuse.
+IDAS is the commissioned domestic abuse service in Barnsley, delivering free training courses to professionals who work with adults, children and young people who experience abuse.
 The training includes the dynamics of abuse, recognising signs, and its impact on survivors.
-Participants learn safeguarding practices, legal frameworks, and practical skills to support survivors.
+Participants learn about safeguarding practices, legal frameworks, and gain practical skills to support survivors.
 It empowers professionals to respond sensitively and effectively to those impacted by domestic abuse.

 Mental health support for children and young people